How Do You Use JSON in Python: Let’s Find Out

 (item_separator, key_separator)

-As you can imagine changing item and key separators completely changes the way a JSON object looks like.
+As you can imagine changing item and key separators completely changes the way a JSON object looks.

 The default separators value used in Python to encode objects into JSON is (‘, ‘, ‘: ‘).